 Higher Education Brief: Classic Learning Test Concordance with the SAT

-College Board has received questions from our higher education members about the Classic Learning Test (CLT).
-We’ve put together this fact sheet to address inquiries specifically related to the concordance published by CLT
+College Board has received questions from our higher education members related to the Classic Learning Test (CLT).
+We’ve put together this fact sheet to address these inquiries, including those related to the concordance published by CLT.

 Executive summary